SaaS SEO Agency: What Product Led Companies Need That Generic Agencies Miss — OnyxRank

 Consideration layer: Comparison content, feature content, integration content, and category landing pages.
 Medium volume, high intent.
 These pages should have direct trial or demo CTAs and be structured to be cited in AI Overviews where buyers research alternatives.

 Decision layer: Pricing comparison pages, security and compliance content, customer success stories tied to specific use cases, and implementation guides.
 Lower volume, highest intent.
-Often completely overlooked by generic agencies because these pages do not generate impressive traffic numbers.
+Often completely overlooked by generic agencies because these pages typically attract under 500 monthly sessions per URL.

-Most generalist agencies build awareness content because it generates impressive traffic numbers in reports.
+Most generalist agencies build awareness content because top-of-funnel pages can each pull 5,000 to 50,000 monthly sessions and look strong in reports.
 A SaaS SEO agency builds all three layers and tracks conversion performance at each stage.
 The decision layer content is frequently what closes the deal.

 Technical SEO for SaaS Architecture